 - the reconstruction of Market Street,

-- the development of City Center Park—Dumont Parcel, and
+- the development of City Center Park Phase I

-This project, under construction and scheduled to be completed in 2018, will become a publicly accessible passive recreation space with trails, marked entrances, seating, discoverable mysteries, and sufficient infrastructure to allow for the enjoyment and protection of tributaries to the Potash Brook and associated wetlands and buffers.
-This phase includes a trail network—which will connect Iby Street to Barrett Street—while maintaining important natural features and providing recreational opportunities.
+This project, completed in 2018, is a publicly accessible passive recreation space with trails, marked entrances, seating, discoverable mysteries, and sufficient infrastructure to allow for the enjoyment and protection of tributaries to the Potash Brook and associated wetlands and buffers.
+This phase included construction of a trail network—connecting Iby Street to Barrett Street—while maintaining important natural features and providing recreational opportunities.
 Years of planning have gone into the design for City Center Park, with extensive engagement and input.

-The 7.65 acre wooded parcel of land is tucked into the Iby/Barrett Street neighborhood and will be accessible from both streets.
+The 7.65 acre wooded parcel of land is tucked into the Iby/Barrett Street neighborhood and is accessible from both streets.

 The Capital Improvement Program includes the capital projects that may be built using TIF District Financing and details projected cash flows to implement the project and to make payments on anticipated financing, by cost type and funding source.
 NOTE that this a is a planning document, funds may or may not be committed.
 This is updated each winter.